4 reasons you’re not sticking with your workouts (and what to do about it)

 It’s happened again.
 You planned to go for an early run, but hit snooze seven times when the alarm went off.
 An hour later, groggy but decidedly awake, you wonder why you can’t just get it together and GET UP ON TIME.

-So, you plan to go for a run this afternoon instead, but by the time 5:30 rolls round, you’re hungry (ravenous actually), the kids are legitimately screaming at each other and the only thing you’re running towards is a glass of red with dinner.
+So, you plan to go for a run this afternoon instead, but by the time 5:30 rolls around, you’re hungry (ravenous actually), the kids are legitimately screaming at each other and the only thing you’re running towards is a glass of red with dinner.

 And later, you wonder again, why is it so hard for you to stick to a workout plan?
 I’ve helped hundreds of women (mostly Mums!) learn to run inside my running program RUN with Turia.